-“I am Martin.” he said, introducing himself with a smile.
-My eyes were drawn to his emerald cufflinks.
+“I am Martin,” he said, introducing himself with a smile.

-“I am John.”
-I replied, shaking his hand.
+“I am John,” I replied, as I shook his hand.

 “It has been some time since one of our kind before the extension has come to being here.”